noUsernamesLef7/noUsernamesLef7.github.io/personal/books/index.md

 	* I had forgotten that the old testament heavily features magic and gods other than the god of Israel.
 There are even prophets of the other gods that issue curses and such.
 I found the history sections interesting,the "prophecy" sections uninteresting apart from noting that many of them have passed their stated time frame.
 * *Agamemnon* by Aeschylus
 	* Assuming you don't already know the story, this one comes with not one but two dramatic twists.
 My favorite tragedy so far in my exploration.
+* *PowerShell for Sysadmins: Workflow Automation Made Easy* by Adam Bertram
+	* A pretty decent introduction to PowerShell.
+I've been using it more and more at work since I started this book and I'm really enjoying it.
+* *How To Take Smart Notes* by Sonke Ahrens
+	* I've read several blog posts and tutorials on slip box notetaking over the last year but for some reason it failed to really sink in until I read this book.
+It feels much more intuitive now.